 Funding Available to Preserve Land and Streams in Franklin County

-The Mid-Ohio Regional Planning Commission (MORPC) announces the availability of over $3.8 million for environmental conservation in Franklin County through the Clean Ohio Conservation Fund, which helps in the acquisition of green space and the protection and enhancement of river and stream corridors.
+The program provides funding for the acquisition of green space, as well as the protection and enhancement of river and stream corridors.
 Projects to provide or enhance access to properties previously acquired with funds from the program are also eligible for funding.

 Potential applicants should submit a preliminary screening application to determine if the project is eligible and to receive constructive comments for the final application.
-The deadline for the screening application is 5:00 p.m. on December 13, 2019, and the final application is due by 5:00 p.m. on March 20, 2020.
+The deadline for the screening application is 5 p.m. on Dec.
+11, 2020, and the final application is due by 5 p.m. on March 19, 2021.

 An applicant workshop will be held 1:30 – 3 p.m. on Oct.
 6, 2020.
 Those who have questions or would like to schedule time to discuss the funding program may contact Nathaniel Vogt at email@example.com or 614.233.4183.

 More information is available on MORPC’s website by clicking here.